Common Platform, Uncommon Performance

 - Identification (ID SPS) Mode — Bottom and moored mine coverage in a single pass plus optical imaging of bottom mines

-These modes enable the AN/AQS-20A to give timely and accurate information on the location and position of mines so they can be quickly neutralized by minesweepers, and in the future, by the Airborne Mine Neutralization System (AMNS).
+These modes enable the AN/AQS-20A to give timely and accurate information on the location and position of mines to support neutralization by systems such as the Airborne Mine Neutralization System (AMNS).